Mental Health Impacts of AI Companions: Triangulating Social Media Quasi-Experiments, User Perspectives, and Relational Theory: Overview of Study Design and Data

 \subsection{Semi-structured Interviews}

-To complement our computational analysis and provide deeper insight into users' lived experiences, we conducted a qualitative study involving semi-structured interviews with active \acc{} users.
+To complement our computational analysis and provide deeper insight into users' lived experiences, we conducted a qualitative study based on semi-structured interviews with active \acc{} users.
 This component examined individuals' motivations, experiences, and trajectories of engaging with \acc{}s, focusing on how relationships with \acc{}s developed and the perceived psychosocial impacts of these interactions.
+We note that interviews were not conducted to yield generalizable findings, but rather to explain and provide deeper insights into our large-scale quantitative analyses.